jimmoffitt/audience-api-client-ruby/README.md

 The Audience API is a service that retrieves aggregate interests and demographic insights for a collection of Twitter users.
 For information on the Audience API, see our documentation at http://support.gnip.com/apis/audience_api/.

 This example Audience API Client helps automate the creation of Segments and Audiences, and querying Audiences with [custom demographic 'groupings'](#audience-groupings).
-For example, one key feature of the Client is its ability to extract User IDs from a variety of sources.
+By providing Segment and Audience names, along with the numeric User ID of an account of interest, you can build and query an audience with a single run of the client.
+If you have authorized access, you can do the same with the Twitter users that have engaged or seen Tweets of an account of interest over the previous 90 days.
+For building Segments with customer user collections, one key feature of the Client is its ability to extract User IDs from a variety of sources.
 These sources include Gnip [Full-Archive Search](http://support.gnip.com/apis/search_full_archive_api/), [30-Day Search](http://support.gnip.com/apis/search_api/), or [Historical PowerTrack](http://support.gnip.com/apis/historical_api/) products, the [Twitter Public API](https://dev.twitter.com/rest/reference/get/followers/ids), and simple CSV files.

 The Audience API requires OAuth authentication and Twitter consumer and access tokens.
 A first step is getting access to the Audience API and creating a Twitter App used to authenticate.
 See the [Getting Started](#getting-started) section below for more information.

 The Client's design was driven by some common ['usage patterns'](#example-usage-patterns) employed while creating and querying Audiences.
 These range from creating multiple user Segments from different collections of User IDs, to repeatedly querying an Audience once it is created.
 This Client provides a set of helper features for working with the Audience API:

++ Provides command-line parameters for easily building Segments based on account followers, engaged users, and impressed users by passing in the numeric User ID.
 + Provides a set of methods for building Segments from a variety of User ID sources.
 + Managing Segments and Audience by name.
   + The Audience API natively identifies and manages Segment and Audiences with universally-unique IDs (UUID).
 An example ID is ```132a19a9-4448-4273-9317-69c17b2ae794```.